exploration & production in eurasia

 Chevron is at the forefront of energy development in Eurasia, a region rich in oil and natural gas and linked to world markets by major pipelines.

 We are Kazakhstan’s largest private oil producer, holding important stakes in two of the nation’s biggest oil-producing fields – Tengiz and Karachaganak.
-In addition, Chevron has business development and transportation activities in Russia.
+In addition, Chevron is a non-operator with a minority 15 percent shareholder interest in the Caspian Pipeline Consortium (CPC).

 expanding our footprint